asyncapi/community/AMBASSADOR_ORGANIZATION.md

 The AsyncAPI Ambassador Program aims to provide users and community members with the necessary tools and resources to:

 - Promote user cooperation and disseminate the necessary tools to any specific user.
-- To be engaged with the project in some way, either as a contributor, blogger, speaker, etc.
+- Engage with the project in some way, either as a contributor, blogger, speaker, etc.
 - To be willing to speak at community events or write technical content, such as blog posts, solving community needs.
 - To ensure that with the community’s growth, we also grow a list of people in the community that are welcoming and help spread the knowledge about the project.